oy3o/ai/README.md

 # AI Chat Mode and Tasks Chain with Python API and Websocket API and Terminal
-call all ai models under oy3opy.ai through chat mode, one times ask and tasks chain.
+call all ai models under `oy3opy.ai` through chat mode, one times ask and tasks chain with Python API and Websocket API and Terminal
 ## Python API
 python api to access multiple with chat mode or not
 ### chat mode